top of page

 Jeff Seifert

-Vice-Chair, Alaska Representative
+Chair, Alaska Representative

 Jeff Seifert is General Manager of KBRW-AM/FM in Utqiagvik (Barrow), Alaska.
 An Alaska resident since 1975, Jeff has been involved in all aspects of both commercial and public broadcasting for more than 43 years, including announcing, production and programming management of 3 commercial stations and over 20 years of public radio station management.

-Member, Southwest Representative
+Vice-Chair, Southwest Representative

-Secretary, Television Representative
+Secretary, Low-Power Representative

 bottom of page